jas0618/deep-learning-challenge/README.md

 # deep-learning-challenge
+Please find above:
-Please find attached the report and Part 1 and 2, and Optimize the model.
+- Part 1 and Part 2
+- Optimization model(the three attempts for getting the model to work more effectively)
+- Report